The transition away from the BECS Framework

 AusPayNet has established a program of work to achieve this outcome, with activities across five pillars.

-AusPayNet is collaborating with industry participants and regulators on a number of initiatives to facilitate the transition away from the BECS Framework.
-In addition to that, AusPayNet is working directly with BECS Members in monitoring the industry’s progress on transitioning BECS use cases off the BECS Framework.
+AusPayNet is collaborating with industry participants and regulators on their initiatives to facilitate the transition away from the BECS Framework.
+In addition to that, AusPayNet is working directly with BECS Members in monitoring the industry’s progress on transitioning BECS use cases off the BECS Framework and with AP+ to address the recommendations in the RBA's March 2025 Risk Assessment.

-AusPayNet is considering end user perspectives on their understanding and appetite for this transition away from the BECS Framework.
-AusPayNet is doing this primarily through its BECS Members who are responsible for managing the transition with their customers, and also directly through its Stakeholder Advisory Council, which has representatives from government agencies and departments as well as small business, merchant and consumer interest groups.
+AusPayNet is considering end-user perspectives on the transition away from the BECS Framework.
+AusPayNet is doing this primarily through its BECS Members who are responsible for managing the transition with their customers, and directly through its Stakeholder Advisory Council, which has representatives from government agencies and departments as well as small business, merchant and consumer interest groups.

 AusPayNet has developed and implemented a plan for regular updates to BECS Members and stakeholders on the progress of the program.
-Communications follow every Board meeting and take the form of virtual briefings, memos, and bilateral meetings for BECS Members.
-In terms of key stakeholders, AusPayNet has regular meetings and communications with Treasury, the RBA, ASIC, APRA, and the ABA.
+Communications follow every Board meeting and take the form of memos, virtual briefings, and bilateral meetings for BECS Members.
+With respect to key stakeholders, AusPayNet has regular meetings and communications with Treasury, the RBA, ASIC, APRA, and the ABA.

 BECS Transition Archived Updates BECS Transition Resources